 So if the ROLAGS is voluntary, why should you care about it?
 Well, this is the part where I insert my humble opinion.
 Millions of windshield repairs have been performed over the past 30 years.
 Our industry still has an impeccable safety record.
 So, for what it is worth, I don’t think we need laws to govern our business.

-Unfortunately, not everyone agrees with me however, so although not here yet, I believe there may come a day when the ROLAGS is the basis for a nationwide law, or at the very least the standard by which insurance companies create provisions for paying windshield repair claims.
-Therefore I believe that it is in the best interest of windshield repair technicians to adhere to the ROLAGS.
-Now, that does not mean that you have to agree with everything in the standard, or that the standard cannot be changed.
-In fact, it almost certainly will be changed as more technicians provide feedback for the ROLAGS committee to consider.
+Unfortunately, not everyone agrees with me.
+Although not here yet, I there may come a day when the ROLAGS is the basis for a nationwide law.
+At the very least, the standard by which insurance companies create provisions for paying windshield repair claims.
+Therefore, I believe that it is in the best interest of windshield repair technicians to adhere to the ROLAGS.
+Now, that does not mean that you have to agree with everything in the standard.
+The standard is not changing any time soon.
+In fact, it almost certainly change as more technicians provide feedback for the ROLAGS committee to consider.

 Visit http://www.rolags.com/ to download a current copy of the ROLAGS document.